DragonSecSI/DCTF-2022/challs/corrupted_company/README.md

 6. One option is to try adding bytes that tell 7zip to decompress - in this case `08`.
 7. Then 7zip can decompress the "zip" and you get the text file, this time readable.
 8. Search for flag format.

+Solution script can be run as: pwsh solve.sh